Jayasurya-Vardhan/EcoSizer/README.md

   - Avoiding Wastage: Inadequate sizing can lead to energy wastage and increased operational costs.
 Optimal sizing helps avoid unnecessary resource use and financial expenditures.

   - Reliable Energy Supply: A carefully sized system guarantees a reliable energy supply.
 An oversized system can meet demand, while an undersized one may lead to insufficient electricity supply.
-Achieving optimal benefits requires a balance in system sizing [[11]].
+Achieving optimal benefits requires a balance in system sizing.

 ## About the Tool